 Focus: Black Oklahoma airs the 3rd Thursday of each month at noon and is rebroadcast the 3rd Friday of each month at 8:00pm on KWGS, 89.5FM.
 Get archived, podcast-able shows here, or through the NPR One app.
 Thanks to our partners, Public Radio Tulsa & the Tulsa Artist Fellowship.

 Although we are unable to produce this month’s broadcast, the studio is closed due to COVID-19, we are releasing FBO off-air installments through our online platforms.
 Watch the most recent of our off-air installments below.
 Please like the clips and subscribe to our YouTube channel to stay on top of our new releases.
+You can also read our written news stories.
 Stay well!

 Please consider donating to Focus: Black Oklahoma.
 All donations are tax deducible.